srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_emb_demo/source/index.rst

 The embedded 5G NSA UE implementation inherits those feature limitations of its x86 counterpart.
-Whereas this is transparent to the user (i.e., both gNB and UE applications are provided by SRS), a list of key feature limitations is provided below for the sack of thoroughness:
+Whereas this is transparent to the user (i.e., both gNB and UE applications are provided by SRS), a list of key feature limitations is provided below for the sake of thoroughness:

   * 4G and NR carrier need to use the same subcarrier-spacing (i.e. 15 kHz) and bandwidth (the current bitstream supports 5, 10 and 20 MHz)
   * Only DCI format 1_0 (Downlink) is supported